Consumer Proposal vs Bankruptcy: Which Debt Relief Option Is Right for You?

 Key Takeaways

-• Consumer proposals allow debt negotiation and asset retention, while bankruptcy involves asset liquidation and offers faster debt relief
+- Consumer proposals involve debt negotiation and allow asset retention, while bankruptcy includes asset liquidation for faster debt relief.

-• Consumer proposals have a less severe impact on credit scores, staying on reports for 3 years, compared to bankruptcy’s 6-7 year impact
+- Consumer proposals have a less severe credit impact, remaining on reports for 3 years, compared to bankruptcy’s 6-7 year impact.

-• Both options provide protection from creditors, but consumer proposals offer more flexibility in repayment terms
+- Both options provide protection from creditors, though consumer proposals offer more flexibility in repayment terms.

 Understanding Consumer Proposals and Bankruptcy